jflamy/owlcms4/docs/k3d.md

 export RESULTS=results.owlcms.youraccount.usw1.k8g8.com
 ```

 2. This step fetches the configuration and substitutes the values for OFFICIALS and RESULTS before applying it.
-Note: you may have to execute the command several times, because some steps may time out during the initial setup.
-There is no harm done repeating the steps.
-Wait 30 seconds or so between each attempt, each attempt will get further down the steps until they all succeed.

 ```powershell
 curl -sfL https://github.com/owlcms/owlcms4/releases/download/4.19.0-alpha01/k3d_setup.yaml | envsubst | kubectl apply -f -
 ```

+> Note: you may have to execute the command several times, because some steps take time to complete.
+There is no harm done repeating the steps.
+Wait 30 seconds or so between each attempt, every attempt will get further down the steps.
+This is simpler than breaking down the setup in several steps.

 ## Using your own Internet Name